3 Magnificent Mutual Funds to Maximize Your Retirement Portfolio

 Let's learn about some of Zacks' highest ranked mutual funds with low fees you may want to consider.

-AB Lg Cap Growth Z (APGZX): 0.51% expense ratio and 0.48% management fee.
-APGZX is a Large Cap Growth mutual fund, and these funds invest in many large U.S. firms that are projected to grow at a faster rate than their large-cap peers.
-With annual returns of 13.11% over the last five years, this fund is a winner.
+Davenport Small Cap Focus Fund (DSCPX): 0.89% expense ratio and 0.75% management fee.
+DSCPX is a Small Cap Blend mutual fund that usually targets companies with a market capitalization of less than $2 billion.
+With annual returns of 11.82% over the last five years, this fund is a winner.

-Fidelity Select Software & IT Services (FSCSX): 0.69% expense ratio and 0.53% management fee.
-FSCSX is a Sector - Tech mutual fund, allowing investors to own a stake in a notoriously volatile sector with a much more diversified approach.
-With yearly returns of 14.5% over the last five years, FSCSX is an effectively diversified fund with a long reputation of solidly positive performance.
+JPMorgan Intrepid Growth I (JPGSX): 0.59% expense ratio and 0.3% management fee.
+JPGSX is a part of the Large Cap Growth mutual fund category, which invest in many large U.S. companies that are expected to grow much faster compared to other large-cap stocks.
+With yearly returns of 12.1% over the last five years, JPGSX is an effectively diversified fund with a long reputation of solidly positive performance.

-JPMorgan Tax Aware Equity Institutional (JPDEX) is an attractive large-cap allocation.
-JPDEX is classified as a Large Cap Blend fund.
-More often than not, Large Cap Blend mutual funds invest in companies with a market cap of over $10 billion.
-Buying stakes in bigger companies offer these funds more stability, and are well-suited for investors with a "buy and hold" mindset.
-JPDEX has an expense ratio of 0.55%, management fee of 0.35%, and annual returns of 12.2% over the past five years.
+Arrow Managed Futures Strategy I (MFTNX) is an attractive large-cap allocation.
+MFTNX is an Allocation Balanced mutual fund.
+Allocation Balanced funds look to invest across asset types, like stocks, bonds, and cash, and including precious metals or commodities is not unusual; these funds are mostly categorized by their respective asset allocation.
+MFTNX has an expense ratio of 1.2%, management fee of 0.85%, and annual returns of 11.7% over the past five years.

 These examples highlight the fact that there are some astonishingly good mutual funds out there.
 If your advisor has you in the good ones, bravo!
 If not, you may need to have a talk.